Chronotrains

 2. Exploring the Graph:

-For each station, the system checks to which other stations you can get in a certain amount of time.
-For example, it might check which stations you can reach from Station A in 1 hour, 2 hours, etc.
+For each station, the system checks which other stations you can get to in a certain amount of time.
+For example, it might check which stations you can reach from Station A within 1 hour, 2 hours, and so on.

 Data Source: